Last updated: September 14, 2023

 12. National Arboretum Canberra

-The National Arboretum is an unusual and fascinating tourist attraction.
+The National Arboretum is an unusual and fascinating Canberra attraction.

 It is unique to Canberra because it was included in the initial city plans by Walter Burley Griffin and Marie Mahoney Griffin.
-But after 7 years dealing with the local government, they gave up and many features of their original design never came to life.
+But after seven years of dealing with the local government, they gave up, and many features of their original design never came to life.

 13. Lake Burley Griffin